What are Tubular Gel batteries?

 This is known as the double sulphate theory and it predicts the minimum amount of active materials required to provide the rated capacity of the battery.
 However, this is the real, not the theoretical world.
-In practice the physical characteristics, quality of the materials and the quality of the manufacturing processes will also influence how much material is required and how long the battery will last in service.
-The PAM has a lower efficiency then the NAM and up to 20% more may be needed to provide the same capacity as the negative material.
-Added to this is the utilisation of the material, the higher the utilisation the lower the life expectancy.
-To complicate matters the optimised balance changes when considering recombination batteries.
-Microtex, in association with international German and British experts, has optimised the materials and the manufacturing process to produce the best possible balance between the plate materials and acid content in its tubular gel battery.
+In practice, the physical characteristics, quality of the materials and the quality of the manufacturing processes will also influence how much material is required and how long the battery will last in service.
+The PAM has a lower efficiency than the NAM and up to 20%, more may be needed to provide the same capacity as the negative material.
+Added to this is the utilization of the material, the higher the utilization the lower the life expectancy.
+To complicate matters the optimized balance changes when considering recombination gel batteries.
+Microtex, in association with international German and British experts, has optimized the materials and the manufacturing process to produce the best possible balance between the plate materials and acid content in its tubular gel battery.

-Other important aspects of a battery’s usefulness are its range and sizes.
+Other important aspects of a gel battery’s usefulness are its range and sizes.
 There are numerous applications mostly with different capacities, voltages and performance requirements.
-In addition to this, there are the containers or spaces where the batteries have to be fitted and in these instances the skill of the personnel installing them is also an important consideration.
-In this respect Microtex have covered all the bases, the Tgel extensive range of monobloc and 2V cells comes in a variety of sizes and capacities to meet practically every requirement.
+In addition to this, there are the containers or spaces where the batteries have to be fitted and in these instances, the skill of the person installing them is also an important consideration.
+In this respect Microtex has covered all the bases, the Microtex Tgel extensive range of 12v monobloc and 2V gel cells comes in a variety of sizes and capacities to meet stringent requirements of even Nuclear power stations.

-fully insulated and designed to carry the high loads necessary for occasional or frequent high-rate discharges.
-Their extensive range of 2v TGEL VRLA battery provides applications like telecom, solar, standby, switchgear and controls, power generating stations and substations, nuclear and thermal power stations, electricity transmission substations with reliable and durable backup power and energy storage.
+The battery banks are fully insulated and designed to carry the high loads necessary for occasional or frequent high-rate discharges.
+The complete range of 2v OPzV battery provides for applications like telecom, solar, standby, switchgear and controls, power generating stations and substations, nuclear and thermal power stations, electricity transmission substations with reliable and durable backup power and energy storage.
 Made to order or standard size batteries in insulated steel containers are no problem for the Microtex technical and manufacturing teams.
-High level technical assistance is available at no extra cost to help customers in designing the optimum and most cost-effective installation for their requirements.
+High-level technical assistance is available at no extra cost to help customers in designing the optimum and most cost-effective installation for their requirements.
 This includes designing and fitting zone 4 seismic racks and enclosures on customers’ premises.

-The whole battery design can either use a standard sized container or be a bespoke size to meet a particular size and installation demand.
+The whole battery design can either use a standard-sized container or be a bespoke size to meet particular size and installation demand.
 Microtex will ensure that the customer receives the best advice for their requirement and budget.
 Again, working with the customer to give them the solutions they want, not the solutions a ‘supplier’ has; is the trademark of Microtex.

 To this end, the importance of the right financial, as well as technical and engineering solution is recognised and placed at the centre of Microtex service.

-Although the advantages of the GEL battery are substantial, their use is often restricted due to the higher cost when compared with standard flooded lead acid batteries.
-If value for money is the main consideration, often described as Total Cost of Ownership (TCO) is more important than initial capital outlay, then the Tgel range is almost certainly the best option.
-The lack of maintenance cost and the charging efficiency can certainly save money, particularly when considering remote applications such as telecoms towers and diesel/solar hybrid generators.
-If we then factor in the higher cycle life, which means you get more watt hours through the battery when compared with lower cycle-life designs, the TCO is often lower for a Tgel compared to a flooded option.
-In this way any differences in capital outlay are more than compensated for by the net savings in both the operating and overall capital costs.
+Although the advantages of tubular GEL cells are substantial, their use is often restricted due to the higher cost when compared with standard flooded lead acid batteries.
+If the value for money is the main consideration, often described as Total Cost of Ownership (TCO) is more important than initial capital outlay, then the Tgel range is certainly the best option for you.
+The lack of maintenance cost and better charging efficiency can certainly save money, particularly when considering remote applications such as telecoms towers and diesel/solar hybrid generators.
+If we then factor in the higher cycle-life, which means you get more watt-hours through the battery when compared with lower cycle-life designs, the TCO is often lower for a TGel battery compared to a flooded option.
+In this way, any differences in capital outlay are more than compensated for by the net savings in both the operating and overall capital costs.

-Microtex know that our customers, have customers and that your reputation can often depend on the quality of your supplier.
+Microtex knows that our customers have customers and that your reputation can often depend on the quality of your supplier.

 For this reason alone, Microtex has to be the first choice for any or all of your battery requirements.

-Put your trust in the best, make it Microtex.
+Put your trust in the best battery, make it Microtex.